One of the cornerstones of any good fraud prevention strategy is the use of data analytics.

-How to Use Data Analytics for Fraud Detection
+How to Use Data Analytics to Detect Fraud

-Experts recommend using a layered approach to use data analytics for fraud detection, based on what data is available at different stages and levels of aggregation.
+Experts recommend using a layered approach to use data analytics to detect fraudsters, based on what data is available at different stages and levels of aggregation.

 The idea here is that using data analytics, we can detect anomalies at different levels and with different granularity, making it real hard for even the best attacks to get through undetected.

 These five layers, as defined by Gartner, are:

 - endpoint centric: analyzing users at their endpoints (devices, registration information, etc.)

 - navigation/behavior centric: looking at service usage data to detect anomalies/outliers

 - account centric: looking at the channel level for suspicious behavior (e.g. by user cohorts, markets)